Minnetonka

 Community Engagement

-• Construction start depends on the completion of design, permitting, and access agreements with landowners
+- Start Date: Construction will begin once design, permitting, and access agreements with landowners are completed.

 Resources